DanTappan/VISCA-Game-Controller/README.md

 This is intended to be used as part of a livestreaming video system consisting of:
 - A Windows PC (or possibly Linux or Mac.
 I have tested this extensively under Windows 11, but in principle the code could run on other systems that can run OBS or other streaming software)
-- An inexpensive USB game controller, such as the [Logitech F310](https://www.amazon.com/Logitech-940-000110-Gamepad-F310/).
-It should work with any controller with a similar set of controls and buttons, including [cheap generic controllers from AliExpress](https://www.aliexpress.us/item/3256806491970358.html).
+- An inexpensive USB game controller, such as
+  - the [Logitech F310](https://www.amazon.com/Logitech-940-000110-Gamepad-F310/).
+It should also work with any controller with a similar set of controls and buttons, including [cheap generic controllers from AliExpress](https://www.aliexpress.us/item/3256806491970358.html).
+  - the [LogiTech Extreme 3D PRO](https://www.logitechg.com/en-us/products/space/extreme-3d-pro-joystick.html) Flight Simulator joystick.
 - PTZ cameras supporting SONY VISCA protocol and [NDI](https://ndi.video/).
 I have tested with cameras from [AVKANS](https://www.amazon.com/AVKANS-Tracking-Camera-Streaming-Worship/dp/B0CM91M5LN), Birddog ([P100](https://birddog.tv/p100-overview/) and [X1](https://birddog.tv/x1-overview/)), and [OBSBOT](https://www.obsbot.com/obsbot-tail-air-streaming-camera)
 - [BlackMagic Design ATEM](https://www.blackmagicdesign.com/products/atemmini), [VMix](https://www.vmix.com/) or [OBS](https://obsproject.com/) for camera streaming
-- my [NDI Camera Selector](https://github.com/DanTappan/NDI-Camera-Selector) program for selecting between NDI based cameras and forwarding VISCA packets
+- my [NDI Camera Selector](https://github.com/DanTappan/NDI-Camera-Selector) program for selecting between NDI based cameras and forwarding VISCA packets (this is not required, but is useful for dynamically selecting coameras without requiring reconfiguration of the same Controller app)
 - [Bitfocus Companion](https://bitfocus.io/companion), used for mapping the selected camera to the Preview window and switching the Preview to Program

 For example: